 Aircraft are required to be equipped with, and operate, Mode S transponder equipment in certain segments of airspace within the USA.
-This is also a requirement within the European Airspace as of 1 January 1999 and will be extended to other airspace over time.
-Automatic Dependent Surveillance - Broadcast (ADS-B) will also uses the Mode S transponder in aircraft.
+This is also a requirement within the European Airspace.
+Automatic Dependent Surveillance - Broadcast (ADS-B) also uses the Mode S transponder in aircraft.
 As ADS-B is implemented in airspace, the requirement for aircraft to be fitted with Mode S transponders will increase.
 Prior to operating in such airspace, the Mode S transponder equipment must be assigned a unique address code by the aircraft's State of Registry, which, for New Zealand, is done by the Director of CAA (the Director).